 <extB:Blink> <Circle Center="0,0" Radius="20" Color="Blue" /> </extB:Blink>

-</Circles>
+</example>

 end example]

 MustUnderstand Attribute

 A MustUnderstand attribute shall be an attribute in the Markup Compatibility namespace with local name “MustUnderstand”.
 Its value shall be a whitespace-delimited list of zero or more namespace prefixes optionally having leading and/or trailing whitespace.
 For each namespace prefix in the list, there shall be an in-scope namespace name to which that prefix is bound, and this namespace shall not be the Markup Compatibility namespace.
 This in-scope namespace is said to be declared as a must-understand namespace by this MustUnderstand attribute.